 Have you read about the science behind oobleck?
 Read about it here!

-How to make your Taste Safe Mud aka Chocolate Oobleck
+How to make your Taste Safe Mud aka Chocolate Oobleck for Muddy Pig Play

 Typically, we make out oobleck quite wet however this can prove rather challenging for Miss 2 to navigate.
 For this reason, we made our chocolate oobleck mud quite thick.

-What you need is
+What you need to make chocolate oobleck

 - 1 cup Corn Flour (bake your flour to make it taste safe- learn how here!)